truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

     // All metadata that this webble need to hold about itself
     $scope.theWblMetadata;
-    Those available from core are 'defid' (difinition id when last published), 'templateid' (id of the template used), 'templaterevision' (the current revision of the that template being used), 'author' (the user name who published this Webble), 'displayname' (the user friendly name of this Webble instance as of the time of publishing (inherited by default from its definition) and not perhaps the current one, 'description' (an 'author' written text to describe
+    Those available from core are 'defid' (definition id when last published), 'templateid' (id of the template used), 'templaterevision' (the current revision of the that template being used), 'author' (the user name who published this Webble), 'displayname' (the user friendly name of this Webble instance as of the time of publishing (inherited by default from its definition) and not perhaps the current one, 'description' (an 'author' written text to describe